fulldotdev/starter/src/content/pages/team/jane-doe.md

 ---
 heading: Jane Doe
-avatar: avatar-placeholder.jpg
+image: avatar-placeholder.jpg
-text: This is an example review created to showcase how to use records in blocks and pre-made layouts from our fulldev-ui.
+text: This is an example team member created to showcase how to use records in blocks and pre-made layouts from our fulldev-ui.
 ---